Recuva Data Recovery Review

 No robots here!
 Our ratings and reviews are crafted by humans following strict Editorial Guidelines and Testing Process.

 Written by Cas Proffitt Cas Proffitt Contributing Writer • 2 articles Cas is a B2B disruptive technology content marketer with C-level experience and a focus on artificial intelligence and machine learning.
 She is the founder of Supmantek Industrial Marketing which serves the companies at the intersection of technology with supply chain, manufacturing, and logistics.
 Cas has also written for portals like DisruptorDaily in the past.
-LinkedIn Edited by Alejandro Santos Alejandro Santos Staff Writer • 53 articles Alejandro Santos is a staff writer for Handy Recovery, covering a broad range of topics with a particular focus on data loss issues on macOS and data management for Apple devices.
+LinkedIn Edited by Alejandro Santos Alejandro Santos Staff Writer • 57 articles Alejandro Santos is a staff writer for Handy Recovery Advisor, covering a broad range of topics with a particular focus on data loss issues on macOS and data management for Apple devices.
 Alejandro joined the team at the end of 2021, and since then, he has continually been scaling new heights and refining his skills as a technical writer and data specialist.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 👀